m-labs/artiq/doc/manual/installing.rst

 Installing via MSYS2 (Windows)
 ------------------------------

-We recommend using our `offline installer <https://nixbld.m-labs.hk/job/artiq/extra-beta/msys2-offline-installer/latest>`_, which contains all the necessary packages and no additional configuration is needed.
-After installation, launch ``MSYS2 with ARTIQ`` from the Windows Start menu.
+We recommend using our `offline installer <https://nixbld.m-labs.hk/job/artiq/extra-beta/msys2-offline-installer/latest>`_, which contains all the necessary packages and requires no additional configuration.
+After installation, simply launch ``MSYS2 with ARTIQ`` from the Windows Start menu.

 Alternatively, you may install `MSYS2 <https://msys2.org>`_, then edit ``C:\MINGW64\etc\pacman.conf`` and add at the end: ::